BeholdingEye/qnrwp_a/README.md

 # qnrwp_a
-Bare-bones Wordpress theme for developers, using Quicknr Interface widgets
+Bare-bones Wordpress theme for developers, using Quicknr Interface widgets.

+This is a first commit of alpha software, not ready for production.